robric/wiki-contrail-controller/Kubernetes.md

 A namespace annotated as “isolated” has the following network behavior:

-a.
-All pods that are created in an isolated namespace have network reachability with each other.
+* All pods that are created in an isolated namespace have network reachability with each other.
-b.
-Pods in other namespaces in the Kubernetes cluster will NOT be able to reach pods in the isolated namespace.
+* Pods in other namespaces in the Kubernetes cluster will NOT be able to reach pods in the isolated namespace.
-c.
-Pods created in isolated namespace can reach pods in other namespaces.
+* Pods created in isolated namespace can reach pods in other namespaces.
-d.
-Pods in isolated namespace will be able to reach ALL Services created in any namespace in the kubernetes cluster.
+* Pods in isolated namespace will be able to reach ALL Services created in any namespace in the kubernetes cluster.
-e.
-Pods in isolated namespace can be reached from pods in other namespaces through Kubernetes Service-ip.
+* Pods in isolated namespace can be reached from pods in other namespaces through Kubernetes Service-ip.

 #### 3.2.1 __Implementation__